 As an empirical application, we estimate the Phillips curve in US data using the Main Business Cycle (MBC) shock of Angeletos et al. (2020) as an instrument.
 Identified as the shock that maximally explains the cyclical variation in unemployment, Angeletos et al. (2020) conclude from its muted impact on inflation that the Phillips curve must be very flat.
 However, we find that robust confidence sets for the slope of the Phillips curve are consistent with weak but also fairly strong cyclical connections between inflation and economic activity.
-This application illustrates how SP-IV enables formal assessments of structural relationships between IRFs over multiple horizons, while accounting for the sampling error in the IRF estimates.
+This application illustrates how SP-IV enables formal assessments of structural relationships between IRFs over multiple horizons while accounting for the sampling error in the IRF estimates.
 After properly accounting for estimation uncertainty, the evidence from IRFs to an MBC shock does not provide strong support for inflation dynamics that are disconnected from the business cycle.

 Researchers frequently draw conclusions about structural economic relationships by looking at relative magnitudes of IRF coefficients.
 However, only a few existing studies use regressions with IRFs to more formally estimate the parameters in these relationships.
 An early contribution by Jordà and Kozicki (2011) proposes a regression of IRFs from LPs as a solution to a minimum distance problem to identify structural parameters.
 However, Jordà and Kozicki (2011) abstract from issues of identification and consider only reduced-form IRFs, relying on a high-level assumption for consistency.
-Our paper instead develops the methodology for regressions with "structural" IRFs from both LPs or VARs.
-More recently, Barnichon and Mesters (2020) show that 2SLS with a DL of an economic shock as instruments is equivalent to a regression in terms of IRFs estimated from a DL regression.
+Our paper instead develops theory for regressions with "structural" IRFs from both LPs or VARs.
+More recently, Barnichon and Mesters (2020) show that 2SLS with a DL of an economic shock as instruments is equivalent to a regression with IRFs estimated from DL regressions.
 The SP-IV approach in this paper allows the IRFs to come from general VAR or LP specifications and identification schemes, and we demonstrate several other advantages of SP-IV relative to 2SLS with DL instruments.
-Inspired by Barnichon and Mesters (2020), Del Negro et al. (2020) regress posterior draws of impulse response coefficients from a VAR to estimate Phillips Curve parameters in a Bayesian framework, but they do not provide a theoretical development of their method.
+Inspired by Barnichon and Mesters (2020), Del Negro et al. (2020) regress posterior draws of impulse response coefficients from a Bayesian VAR to estimate Phillips Curve parameters, but they do not provide a theoretical development of their method; in particular, they do not relate it to IV.
 Finally, Galí and Gambetti (2020) identify markup shocks in a VAR and estimate the Phillips curve parameters using counterfactual data generated from the VAR after setting all realizations of the markup shocks to zero.
 This approach can also be viewed as a regression with IRFs, in this case to all relevant shocks except the markup shock that causes simultaneity problems.

-Henceforth, I_N denotes the N-dimensional identity matrix, \otimes the Kronecker product, $\text{Tr}(\cdot)$ the trace operator, $\text{vec}(\cdot)$ the vectorization operator, mineval $\{\cdot\}$ /maxeval $\{\cdot\}$ the minimum/maximum eigenvalue, $E[Y \mid X]$ the conditional expectation of Y given X, $\stackrel{p}{\to}$ convergence in probability, $\stackrel{d}{\to}$ convergence in distribution, and $P_U = U'(UU')^{-1}U$ the projection matrix.
+Henceforth, \otimes denotes the Kronecker product, $\operatorname{Tr}(\cdot)$ the trace operator, $\operatorname{vec}(\cdot)$ the vectorization operator, $\operatorname{mineval}\{\cdot\}$ /maxeval $\{\cdot\}$ the minimum/maximum eigenvalue, \xrightarrow{p} convergence in probability, \xrightarrow{d} convergence in distribution, and $P_X = X'(XX')^{-1}X$ the projection matrix.